conceptcartography/conceptcartography/docs/concepts/structural-testimonial-injustice.md

 ---
 concept: structural testimonial injustice
 references:
-- 'Wanderer, Jeremy.
-2017.
-"VARIETIES OF TESTIMONIAL INJUSTICE" in Kidd, I. J., Medina, J., Pohlhaus, G., & Jr (Eds.).
-The Routledge Handbook of Epistemic Injustice.
-Routledge:
+- "Wanderer, Jeremy.
+2017. \"Varieties of Testimonial Injustice\" in Kidd, I. J.,\
+  \ Medina, J., Pohlhaus, G., & Jr (Eds.).
+The Routledge Handbook of Epistemic Injustice.\
-  27-40 https: doi.org/10.4324/9781315212043'
+  \ Routledge: 27-40 https: doi.org/10.4324/9781315212043;\r\nAnderson, Elizabeth.\
+  \ 2012. \"Epistemic Justice as a Virtue of Social Institutions\", Social Epistemology\
+  \ 26.2: 163–173."
 definitions:
-- concedes the possibility of a structural variant but provides principled reasons for focusing on the transactional variant alone, independent of structural considerations (that is injujstice when it happens is internal to the self-understanding of the participants) (ibid p.34)
+- concedes the possibility of a structural variant but provides principled reasons for focusing on the transactional variant alone, independent of structural considerations (that is injujstice when it happens is internal to the self-understanding of the participants) ([Wanderer, 2017, p.34])
 examples:
+- description: Wanderer dismiss as a genuine category
+  year: ''
-- description: '*this is dismissed as a genuine category* *defended as a legit category by Anderson 2012)'
+- description: and it is defended as a legit category by ([Anderson 2012]).
   year: '2012'
 relations:
 - type: part of